6 Min read time.

 Check out our coupon creations for inspo here! ⬇️

-5. A Love List - '5 Things I Love About My Mom!'
+7. A List To Make Them Smile: 5 Things I Love About My Mom!

 Mom will be overjoyed with a list of all the reasons why you love her so much.
 Whether that be her amazing cooking, beautiful hair or her fabulous laugh, the whole list will be sure to make her smile ear to ear.

 Add in some images or pictures into your lists to make it appropriate for even younger children to get involved.
-Get them drawing, writing and colouring to help practice those fine motor skills, build on a great handwriting foundation and practice letter formations with this activity.
+Get them drawing, writing and colouring in to help practise mark-making, improve fine motor skills, and build a solid writing foundation.

 You will need: